 The easiest way to prevent this is by using link-monitoring tools like All in One SEO or Broken Link Checker.

-Indeed, when you priorities quality and publisher-first outreach, it is an effective strategy.
+Indeed, when you priorities quality and publisher-first outreach, it’s an effective strategy.
 The web has lots of link rot (when hyperlinks become non-functional or broken).
 The winners are those offering easy and better replacements.

 You can start by scanning resource pages manually, using the Check My Links Chrome extension, and using site: searches paired with “resources” or “tools” to find pages to review.
 To find the links on scale, you can avail paid tools as well.